Igbo people: Transatlantic slave trade and diaspora

 Chambers (2002) argues that many of the slaves taken from the Bight of Biafra across the Middle Passage would have been Igbo.
 These slaves were usually sold to Europeans by the Aro Confederacy, who kidnapped or bought slaves from Igbo villages in the hinterland.
 Igbo slaves may have not been victims of slave-raiding wars or expeditions but perhaps debtors or Igbo people who committed within their communities alleged crimes.
 With the goal for freedom, enslaved Igbo people were known to European planters as being rebellious outspoken and having a high rate of suicide to escape slavery.
-There is evidence that traders sought Igbo women.
+There is evidence that traders sought Igbo women for labor.

 It is alleged that European slave traders were fairly well informed about various African ethnicities, leading to slavers targeting certain ethnic groups that were less challenging to European dominance, which plantation owners preferred.
 These ethnic groups consequently became fairly concentrated in certain parts of the Americas.
 While those that were outspoken, like the Igbo people, were dispersed to colonies such as Jamaica, Cuba, Saint-Domingue, Barbados, Colonial America, Belize and Trinidad and Tobago, among others.

 Elements of Igbo culture can still be found in these places.
 For example, in Jamaican Patois, the Igbo word unu, meaning "you" plural, is still used.
 "Red Ibo" (or "red eboe") describes a black person with fair or "yellowish" skin.
 This term had originated from the prevalence of these skin tones among the Igbo people, but eastern Nigerian influences may not be strictly Igbo.
 The word Bim, a colloquial term for Barbados, was commonly used among enslaved Barbadians (Bajans).
 This word is said to have derived from bém in the Igbo language meaning 'my place or people', but may have other origins (see: Barbados etymology).
 A section of Belize City was named Eboe Town after its Igbo inhabitants.

 In the United States, the Igbo were imported to the Chesapeake Bay colonies and states of Maryland and Virginia, where they constituted the largest group of Africans.
 Since the late 20th century, a wave of Nigerian immigrants, mostly English and Igbo-speaking, have settled in Maryland, attracted to its strong professional job market.
 They were also imported to the southern borders of Georgia and South Carolina considered the low country and where Gulluh culture still preserves African traditions of its ancestors.
 Today, there is an area called Igbo Landing, where a group of Igbo had tried to drown themselves, rather than become slaves, when they disembarked the slave ship.